confluentinc/librdkafka/tests/chaos/README.md

 - **More chaos shapes.** Today the harness only churns broker liveness + (optionally) leader assignment.
 Add:

+  *Consumer-side:*
   - **Dynamic consumer count.** Add/remove share-consumer instances mid-run to exercise share-group rebalancing across consumers.
+  - **Slow / pausing consumer.** `share_consume_verify` sleeps
+    between batches on a configurable schedule.
+Drives the acquisition-lock-timeout → broker redelivers → `dc[2+] > 0`
+    path which we currently never reach (lock is 1 s in our config;
+    a 2 s sleep per batch would trigger it reliably).
+High signal: the `dc[2+]` bucket stays empty in every run today.
+  - **Mixed implicit / explicit ack consumers in the same group.**
+    Run two consumers in the same share group with different `share.acknowledgement.mode`.
+Broker tracks ack mode per member, so this should work; look for inconsistency between members.
+  - **Pause / resume partitions.** Triggers a `rktp_version` bump
+    via the pause/resume op handler — exercises an alternative trigger into the same filter machinery that broker-movement paths use, plus broker-side lock-timeout under pause.
+  - **Subscribe / unsubscribe / resubscribe mid-run.** Clean session
+    teardown + re-establishment without restarting the consumer process.
+  - **`acknowledge.type` mix per record.** Today `share_consume_verify`
+    always sends ACCEPT.
+Mix in RELEASE (intentional retry) and REJECT (poison-pill skip) to test ack-state-machine corners.
+  - **Multiple share groups consuming the same topic.** Exercises share-coordinator multiplexing across groups.

+  *Producer-side:*
+  - **Variable producer rate.** Burst 5000 rec/s for 10 s, idle for
+    30 s, then 500 rec/s.
+Drives the consumer between "behind" and "caught up"; catches bugs that only surface during catch-up.
+  - **Transactional producer with mixed commit / abort.** Today the producer is `rdkafka_performance -P` (non-transactional).
+    Aborted batches exercise the share-consumer's `isolation_level`
+    handling and aborted-transaction skipping.

+  *Topic / metadata:*
   - **Topic deletion.** Delete a subscribed topic mid-run; verify the consumer drops the assignment cleanly and any subsequent ShareFetch surfaces the right err.